icarito/physics-with-xo/9_precision_accuracy_ADC.md

 [insert graph here]

 Having plotted the values, two adjustments are included to the data set: for one part the linear adjustment **(y=mx+b)** and for the other the proportional **(y=ax)**; the first of them shows a **correlation coefficient ("Correlation")=1**, this implies that the data adjusts itself to the linear function optimally.
-In favor of simplicity, and observing thet ordinal at the origin of relative negligible value, we prefer to apply the proportional adjustment (instead of the referred linear) to relate the volt to each other.
+In favor of simplicity, and observing an ordinal at the origin of relative negligible value, we prefer to apply the proportional adjustment (instead of the referred linear) to relate the volt to each other.

-While linear adjustment is satisfactory and prectically coincident with proportional adjustment, the proportionality coefficient **A** is not one, therefore measurements are not accurate.
+While linear adjustment is satisfactory and practically coincident with proportional adjustment, the proportionality coefficient **A** is not one, therefore measurements are not accurate.
 To recover accuracy we need to use this factor that we may call (in this case) *accuracy coefficient in voltage measurements*, and that we may abbreviate as **Cv**.
 In the case shown, the value is **0.9788**,  for this reason every volt measurement must be corrected with the following expression:

 **Vcorrected = Cv.Voltage**